argonne-lcf/alcf4_aibenchmarks/AICommsBench/README.md

 ## Overview

-This mini-app captures the performance effects on major collectives (`allreduce`, `allgather`, `reduce-scatter`) in the presence of proxy compute (for example, GEMM calculations).
-The mini-app is designed to accommodate different parallelisms such as tensor parallelism, sequence parallelism and data parallelism -- commonly used in LLM and ViT training schemes.
+This mini-app captures the performance effects on major collectives (`allreduce`, `allgather`, `reduce-scatter`, `alltoall`) in the presence of proxy compute (for example, GEMM calculations).
+The mini-app is designed to accommodate different parallelisms such as tensor parallelism, sequence parallelism, data parallelism -- commonly used in LLM and ViT training schemes.
+We also have a proxy implementation of the communication pattern of the Ulysses sequence parallelism.

+### Important Features
+In this benchmark we tried to capture the dominant communication patterns in LLM and ViT training while remaining faithful to the full application.
+We measure the timing of the collectives in the presence of proxy compute which presents a more realistic (although not complete) scenario than measuring them in isolation.

+In capturing the communication patterns, we tried to implement different communication groups following the patterns in the full application.
+This captures the main essence of the sub-communicators in the training scheme which plays important role in the estimating the training iteration time.

+_Note_: We are working on a code path, where this mini-app can be utilized as a communication only (no compute) benchmark.

 ## Code Access

 There are two scripts in the repository:

-`tensor_parallel_with_gradient_synchronization.py`: The main Python file with the PyTorch implementation of the benchmark mini-app.
+`tensor_parallel_with_gradient_synchronization_a2a_debug.py`: The main Python file with the PyTorch implementation of the benchmark mini-app.

-`qsub_aurora_no_sp_tensor_parallelism_compute.sh`: An example PBS job submission script to run on Aurora.
+`qsub_aurora_1t_analytical.sh`: An example PBS job submission script to run on Aurora.

+### Important Arguments
+The most important arguments that the mini-app takes are the following:

+- `sequence_length`, `hidden_dimension`
+- `tp_degree`: Degree of tensor parallelism, representing the `allreduce` communication pattern.
+- `sp_switch`: Allowing sequence parallelism, representing the `allgather`, `reduce-scatter` communication patterns.
+- `ulysses_enable`: Allowing Ulysses sequence parallelism, representing the `alltoall` communication pattern

 ## FOM